 How St. Patrick’s Day or feast day of St. Patrick is celebrated in Ireland?

-On the occasion of St. Patrick’s day Irish people hold parades and festivals in the whole country.
+On the occasion of St. Patrick’s day, Irish people hold parades and festivals in the whole country.
 The largest parade ceremony is held in the capital city (Dublin) of the country.
 The Local people of many villages and towns held their own parade.
-Many local musicians perform during these parades ceremonies.
+Many local musicians perform during these parades’ ceremonies.
 In many regions of Ireland, Irish visual and performing arts and music festivals are held.
 Irish people are very welcoming and friendly.

 Public Life on St. Patrick’s Day:

 On the occasion of St Patrick’s Day, post offices, business centers, banks, schools, colleges, universities, and many other organizations are closed in Ireland.
 Pubs and stores are generally open but reduce their timings than usual.
 Public transport service may reduce their schedules.
 On this day some local disruption to traffic may be seen because of the parade ceremonies and other celebrations.
-If the St. Patrick’s Day or Patron Saint of Ireland or feast day of St. Patrick falls on a Sunday then the public holiday move on Monday, March 18.
+If the St. Patrick’s Day or Patron Saint of Ireland or feast day of St. Patrick falls on a Sunday then the public holiday move to Monday, March 18.

 History of St. Patrick’s Day:

 St Patrick was born in Roman Britain in 387 CE.
 He was taken to Ireland at the age of 16 as a slave.
-He played a very important role in converting Irish to Christianity.
+He played a very important role in converting the Irish to Christianity.
 He also played a special role in Ireland to get rid of snakes.
-He established a number of schools, monasteries, and churches and also a large number of personalities grew up under his supervision.
+He established a number of schools, monasteries, and churches, and also a large number of personalities grew up under his supervision.
 That’s why every 17th of every 17th March Irish people pay homage to St. Patrick on his services.
 Irish people celebrate this day with religious acts and feasts.
-He died on March 17 in 493 CE and buried down Cathedral in Downpatrick.
+He died on March 17 in 493 CE and was buried down at Cathedral in Downpatrick.
 According to many Christian churches’ views, he was a saint.
 According to the Bank Holiday Act 1903, this day became a public holiday in this country.

 St Patrick’s Day Symbols:

-Green, white, orange, the Republic of Ireland’s flag and the shamrock are the symbols of St Patrick’s Day.
+Green, white, orange, the Republic of Ireland’s flag, and the shamrock are the symbols of St Patrick’s Day.
 The clover plant’s leaf is called shamrock and it is also considered as Holy Trinity of Irish Catholic.
 The registered trademark of the Republic of Ireland is the shamrock.
-The flag of the Republic of Ireland is consists of three vertical colored bars and these colors are green, white and orange.
+The flag of the Republic of Ireland is consists of three vertical colored bars and these colors are green, white, and orange.
 The pots of gold, green pot, and leprechaun are also symbols of this day.
 The serpents, Celtic cross, sun, and snakes are St Patrick’s Day religious symbols.

 Interesting St Patrick’s Day Facts: